Peek Documentation

 Smart Cleanup helps keep saved chats tidy without requiring manual cleanup.

-• Smart Cleanup is optional and can be turned on or off in Chat Settings.
+• Smart Cleanup is optional and can be controlled in Chat Settings.

 • It starts when saved chats exceed 30.

-• It prioritizes keeping recent, active, pinned, and currently selected chats.
+• It prioritizes recent, active, pinned, and currently selected chats.

-• It removes older unused chats first when cleanup is needed.
+• Older unused chats are removed first when cleanup is needed.

-• If the saved list is still over the limit, Peek may trim the oldest overflow chats so the saved list stays manageable.
+• If the list remains over the limit, Peek may trim the oldest overflow chats.

 Troubleshooting

-If Peek is not behaving as expected, check the basics first before reinstalling or resetting anything.
+If Peek is not behaving as expected, check these items before reinstalling or resetting anything.

-• If the model is not ready, confirm your connection and try reopening the app.
+• If the model is not ready, confirm your connection and reopen Peek.

-• If chat is unavailable, make sure Terms of Use and Privacy Policy have been accepted.
+• If chat is unavailable, confirm that the Terms of Use and Privacy Policy were accepted.

-• If Vision does not start, confirm screen recording permissions in macOS settings.
+• If Vision does not start, confirm screen recording permission in macOS settings.

-• If Vision gives a broad summary, try a longer session or keep the relevant window visible while Vision is running.
+• If Vision gives a broad summary, try a longer session or keep the relevant window visible.

-• If saved-chat memory does not recall something, make sure the chat still exists and ask with a clear reference.
+• If saved-chat memory does not recall something, confirm the chat still exists and use a clear reference.

-• If the global shortcut does not work, make sure it is enabled in Settings > App and includes a modifier key.
+• If a shortcut does not work, confirm it is enabled and includes a modifier key.

-• If a mouse side button does not open Peek, map the mouse button to Peek’s keyboard shortcut in your mouse software.
+• If a mouse side button does not work, map it to Peek’s shortcut in your mouse software.

-• If Quick Copy does not copy a response, make sure the response has finished writing.
+• If Quick Copy does not copy a response, wait until the response finishes writing.

 • If a response looks unusual, try asking again with a shorter or clearer prompt.

-• If a chat becomes too large to continue, start a new chat to keep Peek fast and responsive.
+• If a chat becomes too large, start a new chat.

 Support and Legal

-Peek uses hosted AI features and may require an internet connection for core chat functionality.
-For policy and subscription details, use the links below.
+Peek uses hosted AI features and requires an internet connection for core chat functionality.
+You can generate a privacy-safe diagnostic file from Settings > Support when troubleshooting.